ssbreno/teddy-test/README.md

 ## Getting Started

-To run the NESTJS TEMPLATE project on your local machine, follow these steps:
+To run the Teddy Short project on your local machine, follow these steps:

 1. **Environment Setup**: Create a `.env` file based on the provided `.env-local` template.
 2. **Install Dependencies**: Run `npm install` to install required dependencies.